JosephS068/Donkey-Konga-2-Texture-Editor/README.md

 ## Used In the Donkey Konga Bongo Troopers Demo
 This tool was used to create the Demo For Donkey Konga Bongo Troopers: [Link](https://www.romhacking.net/forum/index.php?topic=37588.0).
-Donkey Konga Bongo Trooper features an example custom song, stages, chart and textures.
+Donkey Konga Bongo Trooper features an example custom song, chart, stages and textures.

 Bongo Troopers Screenshots: